jscarton/bedrock/README.md

 * Autoloader for mu-plugins (use regular plugins as mu-plugins)
 * Enhanced security (separated web root and secure passwords with [wp-password-bcrypt](https://github.com/roots/wp-password-bcrypt))

-Use [Trellis](https://github.com/roots/trellis) for additional features:

-* Easy development environments with [Vagrant](http://www.vagrantup.com/)
-* Easy server provisioning with [Ansible](http://www.ansible.com/) (Ubuntu 14.04, PHP 5.6 or HHVM, MariaDB)
-* One-command deploys

-See a complete working example in the [roots-example-project.com repo](https://github.com/roots/roots-example-project.com).
+See a complete working example in the [jscarton's geekspress repo](https://github.com/jscarton/geekspress).

 ## Requirements